AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-5-0-0-sp1.md

 ## Authoring

 - When content is pasted into a code block or when spaces are added in the code block and the view is switched, the spacing is lost.
 (GUIDES-27478)
-- In a <codeblock>, wrapping words with inline tags like <b>, <i>, or <varname> in the Source Editor removes surrounding spaces after switching views.
+- In a `codeblock`, wrapping words with inline tags like `b`, `i`, or `variable name` in the Source Editor removes surrounding spaces after switching views.

 ## Asset Management